iocron/gitwebhook/README.md

 ## Overview & Usage

-This script automates the pushes from github so they can be directly provisioned (pulled / cloned) to the right server.
+This script automates the pushes from github (or bitbucket) so they can be directly provisioned (pulled / cloned) to the right server and location.

 Use the following steps to set up a new gitwebhook on your github (or bitbucket) account & server:
-(note: be sure that a deploy key on your server is set as well.
-More informations about the whole process of deploy keys: [Setup a deploy key for your server](https://developer.github.com/guides/managing-deploy-keys/#setup-2))
+(Note: Be sure that a deploy key on your server is set as well, you can validate it by running `ssh -Tv git@github.com` or for bitbucket users `ssh -Tv git@bitbucket.org`.
+More informations about the whole process of deploy keys: [Github - Setup deploy key](https://developer.github.com/guides/managing-deploy-keys/#setup-2) or [Bitbucket - Setup deploy key](https://confluence.atlassian.com/bitbucket/use-deployment-keys-294486051.html))

 ### On Github (First Step):